 - CAN.
 491 §1.
 A diocesan bishop is to take care that the acts and documents of the archives of cathedral, collegiate, parochial, and other churches in his territory are also diligently preserved and that inventories or catalogs are made in duplicate, one of which is to be preserved in the archives of the church and the other in the diocesan archives. - §2.
 A diocesan bishop is also to take care that there is an historical archives in the diocese and that documents having historical value are diligently protected and systematically ordered in it. - §3.
 In order to inspect or remove the acts and documents mentioned in §§1 and 2, the norms established by the diocesan bishop are to be observed. - CAN.
 535 §1.
 Each parish is to have parochial registers; that is, those of baptism, marriages, deaths, and others as prescribed by the Conference of Bishops or the diocesan bishop.
 The pastor is to see to it that these registers are accurately inscribed and carefully preserved. - §2.
-In the baptismal register are also to be noted confirmations and those things which pertain to the canonical status of the Christian faithful by reason of marriage, without prejudice to the prescript of Can.
-1133, of adoption, of the reception of sacred orders, of perpetual profession made in a religious institute, and of change of rite.
-These notations are always to be noted on a baptismal certificate. - §3.
+In the baptismal register, a note is also to be made of ascription to a Church 'sui iuris' or the transfer to another Church, as well as of confirmation and of all matters pertaining to the canonical status of the faithful by reason of marriage, without prejudice to the provision of can.
+1133, adoption, the reception of sacred orders, the making of perpetual profession in a religious institute.
+These annotations are always to be stated on a Certificate of Baptism. - §3.
 Each parish is to have its own seal.
-Documents regarding the canonical status of the Christian faithful and all acts which can have juridic importance are to be signed by the pastor or his delegate and sealed with the parochial seal. - §5.
+Documents regarding the canonical status of the Christian faithful and all acts which can have juridic importance are to be signed by the pastor or his delegate and sealed with the parochial seal. - §4.
+In each parish there is to be a storage area, or archive, in which the parochial registers are protected along with letters of bishops and other documents which are to be preserved for reason of necessity or advantage.
+The pastor is to take care that all of these things, which are to be inspected by the diocesan bishop or his delegate at the time of visitation or at some other opportune time, do not come into the hands of outsiders. - §5.
 Older parochial registers are to be carefully protected according to the prescripts of particular law.